drupalprojects/bootstrap/docs/Sub-Theming.md

 5. Rename `./THEMENAME/THEMENAME.theme`.
 6. Open `./THEMENAME/THEMENAME.info.yml` and change the name, description and any other properties to suite your needs.
-Make sure to rename the library name as well:  `- THEMENAME/global-styling`.
+Make sure to rename the library extension name as well:  `THEMENAME/framework`.
 7. Rename the sub-theme configuration files, located at:
    `./THEMENAME/config/install/THEMENAME.settings.yml` and
    `./THEMENAME/config/schema/THEMENAME.schema.yml`.